Woysful/FFcut/README.md

 > H.264, AV1, VP8/VP9, and other codecs supported by Chromium work instantly and without any problems.
 Others, such as HEVC (H.265), ProRes, DNxHD, etc., are automatically converted to H.264 video files solely for the purpose of displaying the video stream in the preview window.
 These files are stored in `/tmp/ffcut-previews` and are automatically cleared on exit.

-## Installation
+## 🐧 Installation Linux

-Choose one of 3 installation options:
+**4 installation options:**

 ### 1. AppImage
- - Download [AppImage](https://github.com/woysful/FFcut/releases/latest/download/FFcut.appimage) file from the release page
+ - Download [AppImage](https://github.com/woysful/FFcut/releases/latest/download/FFcut-x86_64-linux.AppImage) file from the release page
  - Place it wherever you like
  - Allow it to execute by checking `Execute` checkbox in **Properties -> Permissions**